spotify/confidence-sdk-java/README.md

 ## Usage

-The SDK is instantiated using a client token that is configured in the Confidence UI or via the management.
+The SDK is instantiated using a client secret that is configured in the Confidence UI or via the management console.

 ### Resolving flags
 Flag values are evaluated remotely and returned to the application: